pandoc/lua-filters/diagram-generator/README.md

 ~~~~~~~~~~~~~~~~

 ### Python
-In order to use Python to generate an diagram, your Python code must store the
+In order to use Python to generate a diagram, your Python code must store the
 final image data in a temporary file with the correct format.
 In case you use
 matplotlib for a diagram, add the following line to do so: